Angel Studios

+Angel Studios, Inc. (doing business as Angel since 2025) is an American independent media company and film distribution studio based in Provo, Utah.
+It produces and distributes films for theatrical release and operates the over-the-top video on-demand service Angel.
+The streaming service is available worldwide and can be accessed via web browsers or via application software installed on smartphones, tablet computers, and smart TVs.

-Angel Studios is an American video streaming service and Christian media studio.
-The studio uses equity crowdfunding to finance its original productions by offering individual investors the opportunity to purchase shares in the company and its titles.
-Content produced by Angel Studios is distributed for free on their own streaming service.
+Angel Studios emerged as the result of a bankruptcy reorganization from VidAngel, using equity crowdfunding through Angel Funding to finance its original productions by offering individual investors the opportunity to purchase shares in the company and its titles.
+Content produced by Angel is distributed for free on their own streaming service.
 Some titles are also available in other third-party streaming services as distribution deals.

-The company has produced several titles through crowdfunding, including The Chosen, Dry Bar Comedy, The Wingfeather Saga, and The Tuttle Twins.
-The Chosen is the largest crowdfunded entertainment project to date, raising $10.3 million from 15,000 investors.
-As of May 2022, Angel Studios reports that 50,000 people have invested over $100 million for production of new original content.

-Angel Studios emerged as the result of a forced bankruptcy reorganization from VidAngel after a four-year lawsuit by four major entertainment studios.
-A year after bankruptcy, in May 2022, Angel Studios reported a revenue of $123 million.

-The streaming service is available worldwide and can be accessed via web browsers or via application software installed on smartphones, tablet computers, and smart TVs.
+The studio produces and distributes "values-based" entertainment, using "the power of storytelling to amplify light" and focusing on "what is good, beautiful and worth sharing."
+Much of its content carries Christian themes.
+Angel broke in to film distribution with Sound of Freedom, which grossed over $250 million at the box office.
+Angel also distributed the first few seasons of the television series The Chosen.

 History

 Early years as VidAngel

-Angel Studios was originally founded as VidAngel in 2014 by Neal Harmon, Jeffrey Harmon, Daniel Harmon, Jordan Harmon, and Benton Crane.
-According to Neal Harmon, the brothers wanted to be able to show any movie to their kids without worrying about explicit material.
+Angel Studios was originally founded as VidAngel in 2014 by Latter-Day Saint family members Neal Harmon, Jeffrey Harmon, Daniel Harmon, Jordan Harmon, and Benton Crane.
+According to Neal Harmon, the brothers wanted to be able to show any movie to their children without worrying about explicit material.
 VidAngel provided a filtering service that allowed viewers to skip or mute scenes they did not want to watch from streamed movies and TV shows, by allowing viewers to set customized filters on graphic violence, nudity, and profanity.

 In 2016, VidAngel was sued by several major Hollywood studios for copyright violations, accusing the service of streaming unlicensed content that was not created by VidAngel.
 VidAngel fought the lawsuit for several years, asserting its method was legal under the Family Movie Act of 2005, and then eventually reached a settlement in 2020.

 As a result of the lawsuit, the Harmon brothers decided to sell the filtering service business and instead focus on producing original content through equity crowdfunding.
 The previous VidAngel service was sold to VidAngel Entertainment, and the company was rebranded as Angel Studios in 2021.